F1 Work Permit – Work Options while Studying in the USA on Student Visa

-International students who wish to study in the USA have the permission to study on Student Visa.
+International students who wish to study in the USA have permission to study on Student Visa.
 So, these students can do that under the two non-immigrant visas- F1 and M1.

 The F1 Visa is issued to those foreigners who wish to get admitted to educational institutions in the US.
-There are some requirements that needs to be fulfilled in order to be eligible for F1 Visa and that includes:
+There are some requirements that need to be fulfilled in order to be eligible for F1 Visa and that includes:

-To be enrolled in an educational institution in the US which is approved by the Student and Exchange Visitors Program, Immigration and Customs Enforcement, proficient in English, have sufficient funds to support himself / herself during the whole period of studies, etc.
+To be enrolled in an educational institution in the US which is approved by the Student and Exchange Visitors Program, Immigration, and Customs Enforcement, proficient in English, have sufficient funds to support himself/herself during the whole period of studies, etc.